Updated July 10, 2024

 The information gleaned from these lists will help you be strategic about the optimum times to stagger credit card applications and product switching strategies.
 If you have a list of cards that interest you, when it’s time to make a considerable purchase (or several purchases of lesser value), you’ll be ready to sign up for one of the cards that interest you.

-6. Get into the habit of using a credit card for almost all expenses
+6. Use a credit card for almost all expenses

 If it’s for a purchase of 50 cents or 50 dollars, pay by credit card.
 If you’ve been paying bills by cash, debit card, or bank transfer, shift to credit-card mode where possible.
 Examine your lists for opportunities to switch.
 If you set up recurring payments, it’s one less task to worry about.
 For a substantial spend requirement, consider making your new card the default payment method until you meet the MSR.
 You might miss out on earning multiplier bonuses on grocery and gas purchases for a few weeks, but the value of the SUB will inevitably outweigh the value of the points you might earn on category spending.